 Students are taught, advised, counseled and supported by a group of well-credential, dedicated and talented faculty and administrators who are committed to providing every student enrolled with the information, knowledge, skill, wisdom and insight to assure a full, rich and successful academic experience at Wilberforce University.
 Ultimately, the academic program provides our graduates with not only the knowledge and skills but the self-confidence to create their own business ownership opportunities, enter the workplace or enroll in graduate and professional school.

 The University offers nineteen (19) areas of study (majors) leading to an undergraduate degree (B.A. | B.S) and one (1) area of study offering a graduate degree (M.S.).
 The University also offers through the Credentials for Leadership in Management and Business (CLIMB) Program four (4) areas of study leading to an undergraduate degree.

-NOTE: Majors are listed on page 36 of the current University Catalogue.
+NOTE: Majors are listed within the current University Catalog.